hatton/geckofxHtmlToPdf/README.md

 ##RoadMap##

-- Add a winforms component that can be used to make PDFs easily from a winforms app without running the command line. (in progress)
+- Add a winforms component that can be used to make PDFs easily from a winforms app without running the command line.
+(It's there and usable but hit some snages and so suspendend for now; see notes in the code if you want to finish this up.)

 - Add command line parameter for:
  -  media